RDF Surfaces Primer

 Positive surface

-There are special sheets of paper that can be interpreted as a logical statement.
-For instance, the sheet of paper in Example 1 is an example of a positive surface (we use in this document a paper with a black border as a positive surface).
-Any RDF graph written on this surface is interpreted as logical assertion (true).
+The default surface on which RDF graphs are written is a positive surface.
+For instance, the sheet of paper in Example 1 is an example of a positive surface.
+(In this document, we use a paper with a black border as a positive surface.)
+Any RDF triple written on this surface is interpreted as logical assertion (true).
 An empty sheet of positive paper is an empty claim and is treated as a logical tautology (true).

-When there is there is more than one RDF graph on the surface, then it is a logical conjunction (AND).
-If we interpret the sheets of paper with the black border in the examples above as positive surfaces, then they express:
+When there is more than one RDF triple on the surface, it is a logical conjunction (AND).
+If we interpret the sheets of paper with black borders in the examples above as positive surfaces, then they express:

 The blank nodes need to be interpreted as existential quantified variables on logical paper.